 Summary

-- PerilScore is bringing free property peril scores to ChatGPT.
+- PerilScore is preparing free property peril scores for ChatGPT.

 - Scores cover hurricane, wildfire, hail, flood, tornado, and earthquake risk for any US address.

-- Legacy providers charge $3–5+ per score; PerilScore in ChatGPT is free.
+- Legacy providers often charge $3-5+ per call with annual minimums; PerilScore is building a free entry point.

 What This Means